 Should you use Allo?

 Are you using Allo?
-Share your first impressions down in the comments!
+Share your thoughts of the messaging service in the comments!